fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-low-level.rst

 **Steps 14-15 (DPoP Proof for Credential Endpoint)**: The Wallet Instance for requesting the Digital Credential creates a proof of possession with ``c_nonce`` obtained in **Step 13** and using the private key used for the DPoP, signing a DPoP Proof JWT according to (:rfc:`9449`) Section 4.
 The ``jwk`` value in the ``proof`` parameter MUST be equal to the public key referenced in the DPoP.

 **Step 16 (Credential Request)**: The Wallet Instance sends a request for the Digital Credential to the PID/(Q)EAA Credential endpoint.
 This request MUST include the Access Token, DPoP Proof JWT, credential type, proof (which demonstrates possession of the key).
 The proof parameter MUST be an object that contains evidence of possession of the cryptographic key material to which the issued PID/(Q)EAA Digital Credential will be bound.
-To verify the proof, the PID/(Q)EAA Provider conducts the following checks at the Credential endpoint:
+To verify the proof, the Credential Issuer conducts the following checks at the Credential endpoint:

  1. the JWT proof MUST include all required claims as specified in the table of Section :ref:`credential-issuance-endpoint:Token Request`;
  2. The key proof MUST be explicitly typed using header parameters as defined for the respective proof type;